6 Lifestyle Tweaks For a Healthier Heart

-Small changes to your daily routine can yield big benefits to your heart health!
-Here’s how to get in tick-tock shape.
+Small changes to your daily routine can yield big benefits to your heart health.
+Here's how to get in tick-tock shape.

-How to Improve Your Heart Health
+How to Improve Heart Health in 6 Easy Steps

 Did you know that as much as 80 per cent of premature heart disease is preventable by making specific lifestyle choices?
 Some heart health strategies, such as exercising and managing weight, are well known.
 But others may not have crossed your mind.
-“A small change in your everyday routine can potentially have a big impact in the long run,” says preventive cardiologist Dr. Beth Abramson, a spokesperson for the Heart and Stroke Foundation of Canada.
+“A small change in your everyday routine can potentially have a big impact in the long run,” says preventive cardiologist Dr. Beth Abramson, a spokesperson for Heart and Stroke Canada.

-1. Boost Your Heart Health by Getting Eight Hours of Sleep
+Get Eight Hours of Sleep

 “When you’re not rested, everything that happens in your life is a lot more stressful,” says Dr. Arya Sharma, founder of the Canadian Obesity Network and a professor of medicine at the University of Alberta.
 If we’re sleep deprived, our bodies also have more difficulty controlling blood pressure, inflammation and glucose levels.
 These factors can all have an impact on cardiovascular health.